-The United Methodist Foundation of Northern Illinois Conference, Inc. (the Foundation) is a not-for-profit organization providing stewardship opportunities for United Methodist churches and members through various programs which support the ministries of the Northern Illinois Conference of the United Methodist Church, Inc. (the Conference).
+The United Methodist Foundation of Northern Illinois Conference, Inc. d/b/a Midwest Methodist Foundation (the Foundation) is a not-for-profit organization providing stewardship opportunities for United Methodist churches and members through various programs which support the ministries of the Northern Illinois Conference of the United Methodist Church, Inc. (the Conference).
 Services are also available to assist donors in making cash gifts, bequests, annuities, and trust agreements with the Conference and its agencies as beneficiaries.
 The Foundation also acts as a custodian of funds subject to market fluctuations for account holders which are distributable at fair market value upon demand.